rsnobles/website-template/README.md

    * Select: `base: master` < `compare:dev` on top of the page.
    * Enter some title for the pull request and press the `Create pull request` button.

 4) Merge the pull request by pressing the **Merge pull request** button.
-TIP: If you want to avoid an additional merge commit, use either Taito CLI (`taito env merge:dev prod`) or Git to make a fast-forward merge.
+TIP: If you want to keep environment branch commits in sync, use either Taito CLI (`taito env merge:dev prod`) or Git to make a fast-forward merge.
 5) The [site](https://my-project.mydomain.com) will be updated automatically after a few minutes.

-> NOTE: If you want to use the **Merge pull request** feature on GitHub web GUI, set `ci_exec_build=true` on `taito-env-all-config.sh` to enable builds for all environments.
+> NOTE: If you want to use the **Merge pull request** feature on GitHub web GUI, set `ci_exec_build=true` on `taito-project-config.sh` to enable container image build for all environments.

 ## Contacts